Another theory knocked out by a condition

 The dog in the manger

-Illustration shows a donkey labeled "Democratic Party" staring at a dog labeled "Bryan" with the face of William Jennings Bryan, lying on a b...
+A donkey labeled "Democratic Party" stares at a dog labeled "Bryan" with the face of William Jennings Bryan, lying on a bed of hay labeled "N...

 Print shows William Jennings Bryan chasing a turkey labeled "Nov.
 Election."
 The tail feathers of the turkey are labeled with the states of th...

-Cartoon depicts President Roosevelt and William Jennings Bryan as roosters; Roosevelt has just pulled off Bryan's last tail feath...
+President Roosevelt and William Jennings Bryan appear as roosters.
+Roosevelt has just pulled off Bryan's last tail feather labele...